freewind-demos/webstorm-typescript-lodash-completion-issue-demo/README.md

 WebStorm TypeScript Lodash Completion Issue Demo
 ================================================

-Can't find a way to make webstorm show lodash completion for typescript project with `tsconfig.json`.
+<s>Can't find a way to make webstorm show lodash completion for typescript project with `tsconfig.json`.</s>

+Update: found a way, but need some boring manual work.
+(Looking for a simpler way)

 Webstorm Verion
 ---------------